zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/database-connector-mx10.md

 ### Prerequisites

-* Ensure you have the appropriate JDBC (Java Database Connectivity) JAR file for connecting to your specific database.
+* Ensure you have the appropriate Java Database Connectivity (JDBC) JAR file for the specific database.
-* Gather the external database connection details, including login credentials and the JDBC connection string.
+* Gather the external connection details, including login credentials and the JDBC connection string.

-### Connect to Database
+### Connect to the Database

-1. Add the JDBC JAR File:
+1. Open the module settings and add the JDBC JAR File.
-* Include the required JDBC JAR file in the module settings of your working module.

    * Alternatively, place the downloaded JAR file in the userlib folder of your application.

-2. Run the App with the Latest External Database Connector:
+2. Run the app with the latest version of the External Database Connector.
-* Ensure the application is configured to include the latest version of the external database connector during execution.

-3. Create a New External Database Connection:
+3. Create a New External Database Connection.
-* Open the connection settings and select "Other" as the database type.
+4. Open the connection settings and under Database Type, select **Other**.
-* Enter the login credentials and JDBC connection string.
+5. Enter the login credentials and JDBC connection string.

-4. Validate the Connection:
-* Click Test Connection to ensure the database connection is successful.
+6. Click **Test Connection** to ensure the database connection is successful.

-5. Save the Configuration:
-* Save the connection details using the "Save" option.
+7. Click **Save** to save the connection details.

-### Configure Database Schema information
+### Configure Database Schema Information

 The Browse Database Schema tab might not display a comprehensive overview of all available schemas for certain databases.
 You can customize this behavior using the Configure option.
-Follow these steps:
+To do so, follow these steps:

-1. Deploy the App to Eclipse:
-* Navigate to App -> Deploy to Eclipse (F6).

-2. Extend the Schema Provider Class:
+1. Open the **App** menu and select **Deploy for Eclipse**.
-* Extend the class MxQueryBasedSchemaInfoProvider.
+2. Extend the class MxQueryBasedSchemaInfoProvider.
-* Override the following methods based on your requirements:
+3. Override the following methods based on your requirements:
     * getTableMetaDataQuery
     * getViewMetaDataQuery
     * getProcedureMetaDataQuery
     * getFunctionMetaDataQuery

-3. Refer to an Example for Guidance:
-* Use the provided example, MxDb2SchemaInfoProvider for IBM Db2, for a better understanding of how to customize the schema information.
+4. Use the provided example, MxDb2SchemaInfoProvider for IBM Db2, for a better understanding of how to customize the schema information.

 ### Running Queries and Handling Query Responses

-* Execute queries as you would with supported databases, and retrieve responses in the associated entity.
-* Refer to the documentation of your specific JDBC library for detailed syntax and execution options.
+Execute queries as you would with supported databases, and retrieve responses in the associated entity.
+Refer to the documentation of your specific JDBC library for detailed syntax and execution options.

+{{% alert color="info" %}}
-Note: By default, autocommit is set to false for design-time queries.
+By default, autocommit is set to false for design time queries.
+{{% /alert %}}